changyukang/Hexo-Config/README.md

     keywords: binary_search
     description: About algorithm complexity and binary search
     ---
-    **ps: there should be an space after each semicolon above**
+    ps: there should be an space after each semicolon above
     ```
-  6. format instruction  \
+  6. format instruction
     * for "categories" above, they are directories, so connect the name(multiple words) with "_"
     * for "tags" above, they are descriptions and should be user friendly and readable, so use " " to connect the name with multiple words

   7. images  \
-    Images in folders local or online are all accepted. (for local folders, package "hexo-asset-image" is used)
+    Images in folders local or online are all accepted. (for local folders, package "**hexo-asset-image**" is used)